Ghykk3130/Obsidian/Homework/Physics 510 Homework 6.md

  & \frac{1}{4},\text{ as }T\rightarrow \infty \\
  & 1, \text{ as }T\rightarrow \infty
 \end{align}\right.$$
 These results make sense because if $T$ is very high, then the factor $\exp(-\beta E)$ for all states are basically the same, since the energy differences are flattened out by the small $\beta$.
 This means that all states are equally probable.
 If $T$ is very low, then the factor $e^{-\beta\epsilon}$ would be very small for all states except for the state with the lowest energy.
 Because the $\beta$ becomes very large, and only the highest $-\epsilon$ value would dominate.
 This means that all states except for the ground state are highly  improbable.
-This is also consistent with our instinct that in general a system would rest in its lowest state at zero temperature.
+This is also consistent with our instinct that in general a system would rest in its lowest state at zero temperature. (if there is only one particle in the system, so that I don't worry about the Pauli exclusion.)

 # 2.
 ## (a).